-Having said that, I always find creators getting confused with Teachable pricing and I am often asked about what pricing plan they should start with.
+However, I always find creators confused with Teachable pricing and which pricing plan they should start with.

-So, I decided to create this ultimate Teachable pricing guide, where I am going to explain what the different pricing tiers offer and how they vary from each other.
+So, I have created this ultimate Teachable pricing guide, where I’ll explain everything about the pricing tiers and their differences.

 Let’s dive right into it.

-Teachable offers four different plans and here I’ll try to explain the cost of each of these plans briefly:
+Teachable offers four different plans, and here’s the cost of each of these plans:

 - Free plan – ($1 + 10% transaction fee)